 Website Seven Counties Services

-Position has some unusual physical demands, including occasional exposure to threat of bodily harm from clients or their families.
+· Frequent exposure to threat of bodily harm from clients or families.

-Normal work tasks may involve exposure to blood, body fluids or tissue.
+· Normal tasks may involve exposure to blood, bodily fluids, or tissue.

 To apply for this job please visit sevencounties.wd5.myworkdayjobs.com.